projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-virt-interrupt.rst

    VM via vLAPIC/vIOAPIC.
 See :ref:`device-assignment`.

--  **For User VM assigned devices**: only PCI devices could be assigned to Uer VM.
-For the standard VM and soft RT VM, the virtual interrupt injection follows the same way as Servic VM.
+-  **For User VM assigned devices**: only PCI devices could be assigned to User VM.
+For the standard VM and soft RT VM, the virtual interrupt injection follows the same way as Service VM.
 A virtual interrupt injection operation is triggered when a device's physical interrupt occurs.
-For the hard RT VM, the physical interrupts are delieverd to VM directly without causing VM-exit.
+For the hard RT VM, the physical interrupts are delivered to VM directly without causing VM-exit.

 -  **For User VM emulated devices**: DM is responsible for the